What You Will Learn

 STOP and ask yourself the following questions:

-- Do you fully understand why some organizations get compromised and others do not?
+- Do you fully understand why some organizations become compromised and others do not?

 - If there were compromised systems on your network, are you confident that you would be able to find them?

 - Do you know the effectiveness of each security device and are you certain that they are all configured correctly?